-Celebrate Mother’s Day with a new twist on a beloved classic.
-Our recipe for Croissant French Toast is decadent, unique, and the perfect treat for mama.
+Celebrate any special day with a new twist on a beloved classic.
+Our recipe for Croissant French Toast is decadent, unique, and the perfect treat anytime.

 Grab your drool bibs.

 I’m always up for brunch.
 When Mother’s Day rolls around, I’m up for it even more.
 Treat the mama in your life with my recipe for Croissant French Toast.
 I’ve paired it with a ricotta cheese dip and it is out of this world!

 I have forever been a fan of French toast.
 While I would never say “no” to making a batch of it, I thought that I might step it up and try something a little different this time around.

 This is an incredible breakfast treat.
 The croissants are so flaky that they fall apart in your mouth, filling it with light and sweet flavors.
 Elevate your French toast game with this incredible bread.

 - croissants – and I make sure they’re a day old; it always works out better for French toast, in my opinion

 Croissant French Toast Tips

 Lo and behold, my newest recipe is now officially part of our family’s breakfast go-to breakfasts.